Soviet democracy

 Soviet democracy, also called council democracy, is a type of democracy in Marxism, in which the rule of a population is exercised by directly elected soviets (workers' councils).
 Soviets are directly responsible to their electors and bound by their instructions using a delegate model of representation.
 Such an imperative mandate is in contrast to a trustee model, in which elected delegates are exclusively responsible to their conscience.
 Delegates may accordingly be dismissed from their post at any time through recall elections.
 Soviet democracy forms the basis for the soviet republic system of government.
-This model has influenced anarchist-communist theorists, who have adopted federalist council democracy for its focus on bottom-up self-administration.
+A form of federalist council democracy is commonly supported among anarchist-communists and libertarian socialists, due to its emphasis on bottom-up self-administration.

 In a soviet democracy, people are organized in basic units; for example, the workers of a company, the inhabitants of a district, or the soldiers of a barracks.
 They directly elect delegates as public functionaries, which act as legislators, government, and courts in one.
 Soviets are elected on several levels; at the residential and business level, delegates are sent through plenary assemblies to a local council which, in turn, delegates members to the next level.
 This system of delegation (indirect election) continues to a body such as the Congress of Soviets or the Supreme Soviet at the state level.
 The electoral processes thus take place from the bottom upward.
 The levels are usually tied to administrative levels.
 In contrast to earlier democratic models à la John Locke and Montesquieu, no separation of powers exists in soviet democracy.

-Under Joseph Stalin, the soviets were transformed into undemocratic bodies representing the interests of party bureaucrats rather than the working class.
+Under Joseph Stalin, it has been widely argued that the soviets were transformed into undemocratic bodies representing the interests of party bureaucrats rather than the working class.
+However, other historians have argued that the soviet system retained participatory democracy.